 This topic focuses on disruptive media practises that seek to challenge traditional media consumption patterns and expand spectator experiences.
 Authors are invited to describe the design, development of (and response to) constructed video-centric work, or speculate about future-oriented media provocations.

-IMX is an inclusive, growing, interdisciplinary community, so if you aren’t sure whether the specifics of your research are in scope then (a) they probably are, and (b) please email email@example.com and the chairs will do their best to advise you.
-Additionally, we are offering a mentoring programme for authors new to submitting an academic paper, those in circumstances which are particular adverse (e.g. a disability or personal circumstances which impact upon the paper preparation process), those for who English is a second language or a particularly novel submission which may require additional input.
+IMX is an inclusive, growing, interdisciplinary community, so if you aren’t sure whether the specifics of your research are in scope then (a) they probably are, and (b) please email firstname.lastname@example.org and the chairs will do their best to advise you.

 FORMAT AND SUBMISSION PROCESS